wlmnzf/NuSMV/manual.md

 - Example file used: `raf_network.smv`
 - Command for output on the command line: `nusmv -a print raf_network.smv`
-- Command for output on the command line, but without counter examples: `nusmv -dcx -a print raf_network.smv`
 - Generated output:

 ```